sarisabban/InstaMediaGET/README.md

 # InstaVideoGET
-A small script that parses an instagram account and get all the video URLs.
+A small script that parses an instagram account and gets all the video URLs.

 ## HOW TO USE
 1. Run script as follows: